ubuntu/snappy-playpen/idea/README.md

 Known issues:
   - missing theme
   - uses gtk-launch, should actually only need a launcher for the fonts
+  - only starts if installed with --devmode

 TODO:
  - replace gtk-launch with launcher
  - fix theme

+If installed without "--devmode" it returns the following error:
+Invalid Log Path: Log path '/home/user/.IdeaIC2016/system/log' is inaccessible.